330 Day Travel Period

 The lowest fares available on legacy carriers are not always available for a 330 day travel window, and even when they are, peak travel times such as December holidays and summer months mid-June through late August are often not included or are extremely scarce.

 Not to say these months are never available at those low fares though.
-We've been finding many routes lately (this is posted Sep 2013) go on sale for a 330-day travel window, which do have availablity for next summer.
+We've been finding many routes lately (this is posted August 2014) go on sale for a 330-day travel window, which do have availablity for next summer, July 2015.
 So, it's never too early to be on the lookout for a great summer airfare.
 Sometimes the best deals can be found well in advance.